 - Bus waiting areas can become crowded and pedestrian movement restricted

 - Limited pavement space on Surrey Street can also restrict pedestrians

 Read more details about the St Stephens Street project.

 All shops on St Stephens Street will remain fully accessible to pedestrians throughout construction, however all bus services are temporarily relocated to stands at on Castle Meadow, Rampant Horse Street and Norwich Bus Station.

-See the link on this page under 'St Stephens bus diversions' to find your stand and check with your bus operator for any alteration to timings.
+and check with your bus operator for any alteration to timings.

 The taxi rank has been temporarily relocated to Farmers Avenue.